towersvault/shinpokered/README.md

   - AI routine 4 now scores each mon in its party every turn
   - These scores are taken into account when deciding to switch or picking a mon to send out
 - Slightly adjusted the style of the exp bar for flush lines and better visibility in grayscale
+- The mind battle with trainer RED can only be initiated after beating Oak, Fuji, Silph Chief, and Green
+- Beating the RED mind battle will respawn mewtwo and the legendary birds
+- You must re-beat the four special trainers to challenge the RED mind battle again after each win
+- Mewtwo and legendary birds removed from cerulean cave wild battle tables
+- Static mewtwo encounter set back to level 70

 #Bugfixes: